 The Company has cash and short-term investment balances but no interest-bearing debt or financial assets.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As at April 30, 2012 the Company has approximately \$4,640,571 held in interest-bearing deposits with banks.
-While these investments have a three year term, it is management's intention to utilize the resources within the next fiscal year and the investments are cashable with notice on the 15th of any month without penalty within the first year.
-A

-1% change in the interest rates would have an effect of \$46,406 per year on interest income and the value of the asset
+As at July 31, 2012 the Company has approximately \$4,575,000 held in interest-bearing deposits with banks.
+While the deposits have a maximum three year term, the liquidity of the short-term investments is restricted in the second and third years, and the Company intends to manage such restrictions on liquidity and accordingly the deposits are classified as current assets.
+The investments are cashable with notice on the 15th of any month without penalty within the first year.
+A 1% change in the interest rates would have an effect of \$45,750 per year on interest income and the value of the asset